go101/immutable-value-proposal/README.md

 // Declare variables in a hybrid way.

-// x is a var.fixed value, y is a var.noraml value. var x, y = []int{1, 2}.fixed, []int{1, 2}
+// x is a var.fixed value, y is a var.normal value. var x, y = []int{1, 2}.fixed, []int{1, 2}
-// z is a final.noraml value, w is a final.fixed value. final z, w []int = []int{1, 2}, []int{1, 2}.fixed
+// z is a final.normal value, w is a final.fixed value. final z, w []int = []int{1, 2}, []int{1, 2}.fixed
 ```